risie/homelab/ROADMAP.md

 ---

-# Phase 7: Observability & Monitoring
+# Phase 8: Observability & Monitoring

+**Goal**: Full visibility into cluster, applications, and security

 **Goal**: Full visibility into cluster and applications